-Executive officers are also required to hold all shares received from equity program payouts, net of acquisition costs and taxes, for at least one year, even once share ownership requirements have been met.
-For performance awards awarded to executive officers, this holding requirement is met by the 13-month service-vesting period that applies after the end of the performance period.
+Until the required number of shares is reached, an executive officer must hold 50 percent of all shares, net of tax, from all equity payouts.
+Executive officers are also required to hold all shares received from equity program payouts, net of taxes, for at least one year, even once share ownership requirements have been met.
+For performance awards granted to executive officers, this holding requirement is met by the 13-month service-vesting period after the end of the performance period.